training-mode/ruby/intro/2_control_flow/README.md

 Oftentimes, programs need dynamic behavior, otherwise a program will always and only ever do *1* thing.
 Thankfully, **conditional statements** are a staple of programming languages and Ruby is no different.
 Here are some things you need to know.

+A very basic example of an if-else block:

 ```ruby
 # 2014 population
 japan = 126000000